What is Bipolar Disorder? Everything You Need to Know

 Common Misconceptions About Bipolar Disorder

 Bipolar disorder is often misrepresented in the media and in society, showing individuals living with the condition as unreliable or “crazy.”
-A common misconception is that bipolar disorder is unmanageable, but there are many tools, techniques, and therapies that can be used to help.
+A common misconception is that bipolar disorder is unmanageable, but there are many tools, techniques, and therapies that can be used to help prevent an episode.

 Those living with the condition may struggle to navigate life and express their authentic self with bipolar disorder because of the associated stigmas and misconceptions.
 Bipolar disorder can be a challenging condition to manage, but it doesn’t automatically define a person as “dangerous” or “crazy.”
 To learn more about bipolar disorder misconceptions, we reached out to the Mighty community to learn about what they wish others knew about bipolar disorder.